-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, Type 7984 and 7986 servers," on page 19 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, Type 7940 and 7941 servers," on page 19 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.

-Symptom Action The CD or DVD drive is not 1.
-Make sure that: recognized.
+Symptom Action The CD or DVD drive is not recognized.
+1. Make sure that: 10009111200.
 The IDE channel to which the CD or DVD drive is attached (primary) is enabled in the Configuration/Setup Utility program.
 All cables and jumpers are installed correctly.
+The signal cable and connector are not damaged and the connector pins ar not bent.
 The correct device driver is installed for the CD or DVD drive.
-2. Run the CD or DVD drive diagnostic programs (see "Running the diagnostic programs" on page 95).
+2. Run the CD or DVD drive diagnostic programs (see "Running the diagnostic programs" on page 101).
 3. Reseat the following components: a.
 CD or DVD drive b.
 CD or DVD drive cable 4.
 Replace the following components one at a time, in the order shown, restarting the server each time: a.
 CD or DVD drive b.
 CD or DVD drive cable c.
 CD or DVD drive backplane d.
 (Trained service technician only) System board

-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, Type 7984 and 7986 servers," on page 19 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, Type 7940 and 7941 servers," on page 19 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.

-Symptom Action

-The CD or DVD is not working Clean the CD or DVD drive.

-correctly.
-2. Run the CD or DVD drive diagnostic programs (see "Running the diagnostic programs" on page 95).

-3. Reseat the following components one at a time, in the order shown, restarting the server each time:

-a.
-CD or DVD drive

-b.
-CD or DVD drive cable

-4. Replace the following components one at a time, in the order shown, restarting the server each time:

-a.
-CD or DVD drive

-b.
-CD or DVD drive cable

-c.
-CD or DVD drive backplane

-d.
-(Trained service technician only) System board

-The CD or DVD drive tray is not Make sure that the server is turned on.

-working.
+Symptom Action The CD or DVD is not working 1.
+Clean the CD or DVD drive. correctly.
+Run the CD or DVD drive diagnostic programs (see "Running the diagnostic programs" on page 101).
+3. Check the connector and signal cable for bent pins or damage.
+4. Reseat the following components one at a time, in the order shown, restarting the server each time: a.
+CD or DVD drive b.
+CD or DVD drive cable 5.
+Replace the following components one at a time, in the order shown, restarting the server each time: a.
+CD or DVD drive b.
+CD or DVD drive cable c.
+CD or DVD drive backplane d.
+(Trained service technician only) System board The CD or DVD drive tray is not Make sure that the server is turned on. working.
 Insert the end of a straightened paper clip into the manual tray-release opening.
 3. Reseat the CD or DVD drive cable.
 4. Replace the CD or DVD drive.